mutual-ai/deep-learning-from-scratch/README.md

 # deep-learning-from-scratch
-This repository will represent implementations of basic deep learning algorithms, completely from scratch
+This repository will contain implementations of basic deep learning algorithms, completely from scratch